cotag/orbicular/README.md

 ## Upgrading from version 2.x.x to 3.x.x

 * Change the SCSS to use the mixin
-* Optionally add `resize` attribute if it should resize automatically
+* Add a `resize` attribute if it should resize automatically

 ## Upgrading from version 1.x.x to 2.x.x